nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 So I stopped, reverted my work, and thought about the problem again.

-Sure, getting all of these tests decoupled would be ideal.
-But doing that would take too much time.
+Sure, decoupling all of these tests would have been ideal.
+But doing that would have taken too long.
 So much time that it wouldn't make it up for the time it would save to developers!
-The fact is: we don't touch _all of these tests_ most of the time (although I don't know which tests we'll need to touch in the future).
+The fact is: we didn't touch _all of these tests_ most of the time.
+Also, I didn't know which tests we would need to maintain in the future.

-At some point, we decided to use this pattern.
-Now, it's costing us, slowing us down a bit every day.
+In our past, we decided to use this pattern.
+Now, it was costing us, slowing us down a bit every day.
 But recovering from that would take too much time.
 This refactoring would only start paying off in a few years (maybe).

 Thinking about the problem again, I tried to determine if I could apply [the Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle):

 > Roughly 80% of the benefits come from 20% of the efforts.

-Time's wasted today because:
+Time was being wasted because:

-1. Developers have to think about cleaning up the database themselves
+1. Developers had to think about cleaning up the database themselves
-2. Developers have to figure out how to clean up their data
+2. Developers had to figure out how to clean up their data

-In fact, providing a helper function to simply "clean up the database" would solve a good part of the problem!
+In fact, providing a helper function to only "clean up the database" would solve a good part of the problem!

-Sure, developers will still have to think about cleaning up the DB themselves.
+Sure, developers would still have to think about cleaning up the DB themselves.
 But doing so would be easy.
 Also, there would be only one function to maintain if the database structure ever changes.

 ## Happy ending